-How does a participating policy work?
+How does a participating fund of a Dimensions policy work?

-The premiums from you and the owners of other policies pooled together will form a participating fund and will be invested.
+The premiums from you and the owners of participating policies pooled together will form a participating fund.
 The value of your policy will then depend on the value of the assets invested.
 We call it the "asset share", and it is an important reference to help us determine your fair share.